To view our virtual learning

 - Environmental Learning Experiences

 Our creative curriculum uses the local and wider environments as a stimulus for learning.
 Children learn to be caretakers and develop an understanding of sustainable living.
-Practical learning opportunities are infused through our onsite Forest School.
+Practical learning opportunities are infused through our onsite Forest School at Bonneville Primary School.

 - Possibilities Learning Experiences